Monday, 19 August 2024

-Having see videos of the motorbike being started and ridden I was confident that I would quickly be able to finish up the last couple of jobs on the bike and get her on the road.
+Having seen videos of the motorbike being started and ridden I was confident that I would quickly be able to finish up the last few jobs to get the bike back on the road.
 I never intended a full restoration but would leave the bike 'as is' with it grubby and worn patina.
-However, after getting her home and trying to get her started, I soon ran into a series of unexpected problems.
+However, after getting her home and trying to get her started, I ran into problems.

 Firstly, the bike did not start easily.
 It took a lot of fiddling around before it finally kicked over and ran for about 8 minutes.
 It then began to backfire through the carburetor and the ignition was snuffed out.
-After changing the spark plugs, the bike would start up promptly but was now backfiring constantly.
-Hmm, ignition timing was too far advanced it seems.
-In the meantime, the old petrol tap began leaking like a sieve and the carburetor began flooding.
-I already had a reproduction petrol tap and carburetor on order so waited for them to arrive.
-Other items I ordered - mainly for general hygiene were a taillight, a replace speedometer and cable, and all control cables.
+After changing the spark plugs, the bike would start up promptly but was constantly backfiring now.
+Then old petrol tap began leaking like a sieve and the carburetor began flooding.
+I had already ordered a replacement petrol tap and carburetor when I bought the bike so I put those jobs aside while I waited for the parts to arrive.
+Other items I ordered - mainly for general hygiene - were a taillight, a replacement speedometer in kilometres (as opposed to miles) and all control cables.
 These arrived this week.

-I decided to keep the old Amal carburetor, but I used the replacement carb for parts.
-The replacement was a copy of an East German copy that fitted almost all old DKW and MZ motorcycles.
+I decided to stick with the old Amal carburetor and used the new carburetor for parts.
+The replacement was actually a copy of an East German generic carburetor that fitted almost all old DKW and MZ motorcycles.
 The problem with the Amal carb proved to be a missing needle clip, so that was an easy fix.

-This stopped the carburetor flooding and a little tightening here and there stopped the steady drip from the carb.
-The carb was also missing an air filter so a temporary modern filter was fitted in the meantime.
-I have contemporary version on order.
+This stopped the carburetor flooding and along with a little tightening here and there the steady drip from the carb stopped.

 The next job was the replacement of the broken speedometer.
-After a bit of fumbling around I managed to remove the speedo housing, but have since found the original speedometer is very firmly attached to the housing to the point I could see no way to remove it.
-Discussions with the prewar DKW motorcycle owners club on Facebook (there are several groups) suggest this will need a lot of soaking in WD40 and then gingerly attempting to unscrew the speedo from the housing.
+After a bit of fumbling around I managed to remove the speedo housing, but then I found the original speedometer was very firmly attached to the housing and I could see no way to remove it.
+Discussions with the prewar DKW motorcycle owners club on Facebook (there are several groups) suggest this would need a lot of soaking in WD40 and then gingerly attempting to unscrew the speedo from the housing.
 I guess they made things to last in the old days and did not conceive the need to replace the speedo.
-So that's that for the moment.
-The speedo is 'sitting' with ample doses of WD40 to help it along.
+I made several attempts to remove the speedo but I was unsuccessful.
+More advice required!

 One long bolt secures the speedometer housing to the top of the forks.

-Backfiring through the carburetor is a symptom of the ignition being too far advanced.
+I suspected that backfiring through the carburetor could be a symptom of the ignition being too far advanced.
 This was not a problem prior to my taking possession as the bike was starting and riding easily.
-All I can think is that the VAPE ignition has shifted during transport.
-I attempted to remove the generator side engine cover last weekend, but appeared to be firmly stuck despite all the bolts having been removed from the cover.
-A week of soaking with WD40 finally broke the seal and I was able to remove the cover.
-Looking at the Vape and the marks made on the housing, I think the ignition timing has moved reset about 3mm from where it should have been.
-Unfortunately, I don't have a puller to remove the hub and make the adjustment.
-I suspect I may have be a puller from the Troll Powerdynamo installation so will have to dig through my boxes of parts and tools.
+All I could think is that the VAPE ignition has shifted during transport.
+It took some time to get the generator side engine cover off as it was firmly stuck.
+Looking at the Vape and the marks made on the housing, I thought the ignition timing may have moved about 3mm from where it should have been.
+Unfortunately, I didn't have a puller to remove the hub and make the adjustment.

-Next thing I tried to do was replace the worn out choke cable.
+While I was thwarted with the Vape, I attempted to replace the worn out choke cable.
 That proved to be more challenging than expected.
-Modern cables are often not the same size as the originals and their fittings do not necessarily fit.
-A lot of frustration and much swearing was involved in refitting the cable.
-I'll have to wait until I fix the Vape ignition to be sure whether the cables have been fitted correctly.
+The replacement cables were not the same size as the originals and their fittings did not necessarily fit (why?
+This seems so common - why don't they make replacements the same as the originals?).
+A lot of frustration and much swearing was involved in refitting the cable, but the result was less than perfect.
+The tension was all wrong and the choke automatically reverted to on.

 Vendors I have used so far include: